sgowen/GowEngine/README.md

 # GowEngine
-A basic no nonsense LGPL-licensed portable C++ 2D game engine
+A basic no nonsense LGPL 2.1 licensed portable C++ 2D game engine

+## Basics
+* Written in portable C++11
+* Graphics rendered with OpenGL 2.0 and OpenGL ES 2.0
+* Audio rendered with OpenAL
+* All LGPL 2.1 licensed dependencies are compiled into shared libraries that can be swapped out by end users

 ## Supported Platforms
 * Android